 Note: Unicode is a constantly evolving standard: new characters will be added in the future.
-This means that a regular expression that tests for, say, currency symbols will have different results in Unicode 2.0 than in Unicode 2.1 (where the Euro currency symbol was added.)
+This means that a regular expression that tests for currency symbols, for example, has different results in Unicode 2.0 than in Unicode 2.1, where the Euro currency symbol was added.

 At any level, efficiently handling properties or conditions based on a large character set can take a lot of memory.
 A common mechanism for reducing the memory requirements - while still maintaining performance - is the two-stage table, discussed in Chapter 5 of The Unicode Standard [Unicode].
-For example, the Unicode character properties can be stored in memory in a two-stage table with only 7 or 8Kbytes.
+For example, the Unicode character properties required in RL1.2 Properties can be stored in memory in a two-stage table with only 7 or 8 Kbytes.
 Accessing those properties only takes a small amount of bit-twiddling and two array accesses.